David W. Bates: Early life and education

-David Westfall Bates was born on June 5, 1957, in Madison, Wisconsin, United States, although he grew up in Tucson, Arizona.
-In high school, he worked as a computer programmer before attending college at Stanford University, where he earned his B.S. in 1979.
-He received an M.D. from Johns Hopkins University in 1983, and did his residency from 1983 to 1986 at Oregon Health Sciences University in Portland, Oregon.
-From 1988 to 1990, Bates did a fellowship in general internal medicine at Brigham and Women's Hospital and Harvard Medical School in Boston, Massachusetts.
-He received his M.Sc. from the Harvard School of Public Health in 1990.
+David Westfall Bates was born on June 5, 1957, in Madison, Wisconsin, United States and grew up in Tucson, Arizona.
+In high school, he worked as a computer programmer.He earned a BS from Stanford University in 1979 and an MD from Johns Hopkins University in 1983.
+He completed his residency in internal medicine from 1983 to 1986 at Oregon Health Sciences University in Portland, Oregon, where he subsequently held a faculty position.
+He then completed a fellowship in general internal medicine at Brigham and Women's Hospital and Harvard Medical School in Boston, and received an MSc from the Harvard School of Public Health in 1990.